caspark/2022-02-17-catlike-tower-defense/README.md

 # Catlike Tower Defense

+A shapes & pirates themed tower defense game.

+You can play a web version of it at https://caspark.github.io/catlike-tower-defense/ :)

+* Note the speed controls in the top right.
+* You get more towers every few seconds.

+## Details

-A game originally based on the [Catlike Coding Tower Defence tutorial](https://catlikecoding.com/unity/tutorials/tower-defense/), with many changes and extensions to turn it into an actual game of sorts:
+This was based on the [Catlike Coding Tower Defence tutorial](https://catlikecoding.com/unity/tutorials/tower-defense/), with many changes and extensions to turn it into an actual game of sorts:

 * Unity 2021.x instead of 2018
 * Use Inputsystem package instead of legacy Input module